HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

 The most prominent rules in 2024 were `follow` (54.7% desktop; 56.0% mobile), `index` (53.4% desktop; 53.9% mobile), `noindex` (4.7% desktop; 3.9% mobile), and `nofollow` (2.5% desktop; 2.2% mobile).
+This is interesting as both "index" and "follow" directives have no function and are [ignored by `Googlebot`](https://www.reddit.com/r/TechSEO/comments/1944d8k/comment/khdu3iw/).
+Google’s [documentation on robots tags](https://developers.google.com/search/docs/crawling-indexing/special-tags) advises that "The default values are index, follow and don’t need to be specified."

 The `name` value of the robots `meta` tag specifies to which crawler(s) the rule applies.
 For example, ` meta name="robots"` applies to all bots whereas `meta name="googlebot"` applies to only to Google.
 To analyze the application of name attributes, we looked at rates where values were stated for the `follow` tag since it is the most prevalent robots `meta` rule.

 {{ figure_markup(
   image="name-attributes-in-follow-robots-meta-tag.png",
   caption="Name attributes in `follow` robots meta tag.", description="A bar chart comparing the most desktop and mobile name attributes in the follow robots meta tag.
-On mobile, the attribute named Googlebot-News on 62%, MSNBot on 64%, robots on 60%, Googlebot on 51%, and Bingbot on 35% of applicable pages.
+On mobile, the attribute named `Googlebot-News` on 62%, `MSNBot` on 64%, `robots` on 60%, `Googlebot` on 51%, and `Bingbot` on 35% of applicable pages.
 Desktop was similar at 66%, 62%, 61%, 48%, and 18% respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1651546987&format=interactive", sheets_gid="815806479", sql_file="robots-meta-usage-2024.sql"
   )
 }}

-The five most named crawlers in robots directives were the generic robots value, Googlebot, Googlebot-News, MSNBot, and Bingbot.
+The five most named crawlers in robots directives were the generic robots value, Googlebot, `Googlebot-News`, `MSNBot`, and `Bingbot`.
 The name attributes used in the `follow` robots `meta` tag show that sites with the tags are apt to tailor their rules to specific bots.
 While there was generally a slight variance by device, there was a large difference for Bingbot which saw significantly more follow directives on mobile pages (35%) compared to desktop (18%).

 {{ figure_markup(
   image="robots-directive-rules-by-name.png",